deniseevelin/comeonwoman/README.md

 npm start
 ```

-## Postman Collection
+## Testando no POSTMAN

-- As coleções do postman para teste das apis estão no link a seguir:
+As coleções do postman para teste das apis estão no link a seguir:

 ```
 https://www.getpostman.com/collections/6a598e3f35b40a2fc3a6